taher27/SwapnilVotingApp/README.md

    here "springbootnew" is the name of the database.

+     so

-   so create database name "springbootnew" in MySQL
+   ## create database name "springbootnew" in MySQL.

     or